 With the chop completely closed and the screw 's flange/handle (T-casting, Glide handwheel, wooden screw hub, etc.) mounted to the chop, and with the Crisscross mounted, thread the nut onto the screw until it gets close to the back of the leg.
 Make sure the chop is centered left-to-right on the leg.
 Now with one hand, press hard on the vise's handle directly in line with the screw.
-This will push the chop closed, forcing the inner surface of the vise handle to seat flat on the outside of the chop, flange or casting, positioning the screw into a parallel orientation with the Crisscross (assuming of course that you've made the faces of your chop flat and paralllel) As you're pushing in, you can observe the end of the screw raising up and finding its center within the leg's clearance hole.
+This will push the chop closed, forcing the inner surface of the vise handle to seat flat on the outside of the chop, flange or casting, positioning the screw into a closely parallel orientation with the Crisscross (assuming of course that you've made the faces of your chop flat and parallel) As you're pushing in, you can observe the end of the screw raising up and finding its center within the leg's clearance hole.
 It must not touch any wood in the chop or the leg.
-While still pushing in, tighten the nut against the back of the leg until snug, then mark for mounting screws (snug the nut enough that the weight of the screw does not drop down and spoil the location of the nut.)
-Mark the nut so when you install it, its in the same orientation as before.
-Drill the mounting holes and attach the nut.
-Thread the screw back through the nut and test the action.
-The vise should now work sweetly.
+While still pushing in, tighten the nut against the back of the leg until snug.
+If your vise chop has a lot of toe-in (see section 6) your screw will point more towards the floor.
+Keep this in mind during the next step.
+Crouch down and while holding the nut in position with one hand, slowly operate the vise.
+Try not to move the nut.
+If the vise operates smoothly, close the vise carefully until the nut is again snug against the back of the leg.
+If it doesn't operate smoothly, try shifting the nut around to find a spot where the vise does operate smoothly.
+What you're doing here is finding the sweet spot where the screw is resting gently inside the nut.
+This will allow the vise to operate at its peak.